Even the Hotel Carpets Knocked my Socks Off!

 Closing Thoughts on this Historic Inn Visit

 If you are near Stockbridge in Western Massachusetts, I highly recommend at least popping into the Red Lion Inn to peek at its epic decor.
-Should you decide to stay, this easy affiliate TripAdvisor link for discounts often yields booking deals — just remember to be in touch with the staff to find which of the 125 unique guest rooms matches what you are seeking, and remember that every room provides a totally different experience.
+Should you decide to stay, this easy Expedia link often yields booking deals — just remember to be in touch with the staff to find which of the 125 unique guest rooms matches what you are seeking, and remember that every room provides a totally different experience.

 Overall, I was surprisingly moved by my day visit to the Red Lion Inn.
 It truly is a time machine… except every corner transports you to a different decade of the past 250 years, depending which curio, wall covering, or carpet you’re near!